manuIO/mainflux-doc/mkdocs/docs/api.md

 # API Reference

-Mainflux API reference can be found [here](http://mainflux.io:8080/) in the form of Swagger interactive UI.
+Mainflux API references are given in the form of interective Swagger UI.

+## Mainflux Core
+Mainflux Core API reference can be found [here](http://mainflux.io:8080/)

+## Mainflux Auth
+Mainflux Auth API reference can be found [here](http://mainflux.io:8080/)